 ITEM 12 TRANSFER AGENT AND REGISTRAR

-The Corporation's transfer agent and registrar for its Class B Non-Voting Shares is AST Trust Company (Canada) (previously known as CST Trust Company).
+The Corporation's transfer agent and registrar for its Class B Non-Voting Shares is AST Trust Company (Canada).
 The registries of transfers of securities of the Corporation are kept in Montréal.

 ITEM 13 FORWARD-LOOKING STATEMENTS